 All because I let my ego steer the ship, which meant my life was out of alignment with my values and I wasn’t fulfilling my soul’s purpose.

-You may not be living intuitively if…
+You may not be listening to your intuition if…

 Or, maybe you’ve got it worse, like I did, and feel lost, anxious, or depressed for no apparent reason.
 I have been fortunate enough to have lived a pretty charmed life.
 On paper, I’ve been the talk of the town and worthy of envy from MANY less fortunate than me.
 Nonetheless, there came a time where everything caught up with me and I realized that I was so lost and so scared of nothing and everything at the same time.
 I was anxious and depressed for what felt like no articulable reason.